 - The small and large room are suite to accommodate 5,479 guests

 - Studio B ice rink, Jazz on 4, the main theater and the comedy club.

 - Twin Flow rider surf simulators, twin climbing walls

 - a zip line, outdoor mini-golf and a basketball court

 MS Allure of the Seas is owned by Royal Caribbean Cruises Ltd. and Royal Caribbean International is the operator.
 The ship ordered in 31 March 2007 and built by STX Europe Turku Shipyard, Finland.
 The ship cost US$1.2 billion (2006) and launched in 20 November 2009.

-Currently it is In service.
+Currently it is in service.
 This Oasis-class cruise ship class ship measures 362 m length, 72 m height and 22.5 m depth.
-There is total 16 passenger decks.
+There are total 16 passenger decks.
 The ship offers 22.6 knots (41.9 km/h; 26.0 mph speed and 5,400 passengers at double occupancy.

 - Two-deck dance hall

 - Theatre with 1,380 seats

 - 7 distinct “neighborhoods”,